Wind warnings as Storm Eleanor brings heavy rain and floods

 The Government’s National Emergency Coordination Group is meeting on Wednesday to discuss the issues.

-ESB Networks said it was attempting to restore power to some 27,000 homes and premises, with 10,000 of those customers in Mayo, the most heavily impacted county.
-ESB Networks said power had been restored to 123,000 customers affected by the storm and that it hope to have all faults fixed by Wednesday evening.
+ESB Networks said it was attempting to restore power to some 16,000 homes and premises, with 10,000 of those customers in Mayo, the most heavily impacted county.
+ESB Networks said power had been restored to 134,000 customers affected by the storm and that it hope to have all faults fixed by Wednesday night.

 Derek Hynes, Operations Manager for ESB Networks told RTÉ’s Morning Ireland that teams have been working to fix faults on the network since 5pm yesterday.
 “Mayo is the worst affected with 10,000 without electricity - 2,000 in Westport, 2,500 in Castlebar, 2,000 in Ballina and 1,600 in Swinford, ” he said.